Die Seele

 Die Seele: Ihr Verhältnis zum Bewusstsein und zum Leibe (English: The soul: its relation to consciousness and body) is a book by the German philosopher and psychologist Joseph Geyser was published in the journal "Wissen und Forschen (Schriften zur Einführung in die Philosophy, Band 6)" in 1914.

 With Die Seele Geyser aims to clarify the specific processes of the soul and its relation to our consciousness and body thereby discussing the Mind–body problem and different positions such as Materialism or parallelism.
 Finally, Geyser concludes with an interactionist position ("Wechselwirkung") between mind and body.

 Historical context

 Joseph Geyser (1869–1948) received his doctorate in philosophy from the University of Bonn in 1898.
-Later he was teaching in Münster (1904), Freiburg (1917) and Munich (1924).
+Later, he was teaching at the University of Münster (1904), the University of Freiburg (1917) and the Ludwig-Maximilians-Universität München (1924).
 As a supporter of the philosophia perennis he aims at answering questions in an objective, critical and realistic manner while being independent of the temporary situation: